-Identify up to ten priority bird species from the BCR lists (Attachment A) at the end of these instructions that best demonstrate the benefits of the proposed activities to non-waterfowl species.
-Use instructions that best demonstrate the benefits of the proposed activities to non-waterfowl species.
+Identify up to ten priority bird species from the BCR lists (Attachment B) at the end of these instructions that best demonstrate the benefits of the proposed activities to non-waterfowl species.
 Use habitat and population objectives from the species in the BCR (reference the BCR lists at the end of these instructions); for more information on BCRs, see https://nabci-us.org/resources/bird-conservation-regions-map/.